ruffy0002/web-template/README.md

     - Default port 80
     - Setting src/ folder as the NODE_PATH
     - Default to no source maps generated (Without this turned off, your source code goes into production when packaged)
+    - Does not open browser on "start" being executed

 3. Removed CRA's default page (Cleaned up images used for this), replaced with BrowserRouter